Chattanooga-Digital-Dev/hubzilla/docs/STALWART-SEPARATE-STACK-DEPLOYMENT.md

 2. Check `traefik_data` volume exists and is accessible
 3. Verify cert_extractor is running: **Stacks → mail → cert_extractor**

-### Issue: Stalwart Fails with "DB_PASSWORD secret not found"

-**Symptoms:**
-- Stalwart container exits immediately
-- Logs show: `ERROR: DB_PASSWORD secret not found`

-**Solution:**
-This was the original issue that's now fixed.
-If you still see this:
-1. Ensure you're using the updated `load-secrets.sh` script
-2. Verify you're deploying from the latest `staging` branch
-3. The fix makes DB_PASSWORD optional for services without DB_USER

 ### Issue: Cannot Access Stalwart Web UI

 **Symptoms:**